simon-v/bchinfo.org/en/full-node.md

 {{complete_list_of_commands_and_ibd}}

-When Bitcoin Core daemon first starts, it will begin to download the block chain.
+When Bitcoin Cash Node daemon first starts, it will begin to download the block chain.
 This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
-During the download, Bitcoin Core will use a significant part of your connection bandwidth.
-You can stop Bitcoin Core at any time using the stop command; it will resume from the point where it stopped the next time you start it.
+During the download, Bitcoin Cash Node will use a significant part of your connection bandwidth.
+You can stop Bitcoin Cash Node at any time using the stop command; it will resume from the point where it stopped the next time you start it.

 <div class="box" markdown="1">
 *Optional: Start Your Node At Boot*

 Starting your node automatically each time your computer boots makes it easy for you to contribute to the network.
-The easiest way to do this is to start Bitcoin Core daemon when you login to your computer.
+The easiest way to do this is to start Bitcoin Cash Node daemon when you login to your computer.

 Start File Explorer and go to,